Indigenous plants of the Greater Geelong region

 Where can indigenous plants be obtained?

 A number of local nurseries in the Greater Geelong region specialise in the supply of local indigenous plants.
-These are listed on the information sheet for each zone.
-Alternatively you can propagate and plant out indigenous plants from seeds collected locally, or direct seeding can be used to reduce vegetation costs.
+These are listed below.

-It is important to note that under the Flora and Fauna guarantee Act it is illegal to remove indigenous plants or collect seeds from public land without a permit.
+Alternatively, you can propagate and plant your own indigenous plants grown from seeds collected locally.
+It's important to note that under the Flora and Fauna guarantee Act it's illegal to remove indigenous plants or collect seeds from public land without a permit.

 Environmental weeds